- They neglect the basics

-It is easy for startups, especially, to fall into the traps of not having a legal system in place because they may be unaware that is is obligatory or because they’re not willing to spend the money that it takes.
+It is easy for startups, to fall into the traps of not having a legal system in place because they may be unaware that this is obligatory or because they’re not willing to spend the money that it takes.
 However, since there are a lot of regulations when it comes to business it is important to comply with them.

 If you collect any kind of data in your company you need to make sure that you are compliant with the General Data Protection Regulation.

 - They don’t register the right business structure